robdrimmie/imtg/devlog/rmd/plan.md

 distance from origin might be compelling for a character with high openness for example, or something along those lines might make a distant tile more enticing but that's a nuance that will not be implemented soon.

+1122 yeah distance bug makes them always want to go elsewhere, just thrashing back and forth.

+1124 so the lower a distance is, the better.
+0 tiles away is the best possible distance score, which is 1.
+1 tile away is less good, so by half?

+1128 okay so the stats really are confusing.
+I am seeing the current tile, like -101 say, but for the tile relationships that's all the values that led to the character being in that tile.
+So I need to think about these stats in relation to the previous tile

+1132 nice!
+Good behavioural change!
+Party now goes to -101, adventures and rests as much as they are able, then proceeds in a clockwise circle around 000 because they are always able to rest and health and such, they never need to return to town. well they do eventually but like a lot of turns later - moves.length 67ish when all characters are completely full. so capacity calculations need tweaking but there's still a lot of real good change here, yay!